TIGHEDEV/GitHub-Administrator-Exam/index.md

   - Runners are added to the default group when created.
 They can only be in one group at a time.
   - You can add custom labels to self-hosted runners.
 For example, adding a GPU label only to runners that have the correct GPU installed.
   - You must add IP allowlists in organisation settings if you use IP whitelisting and want to be able to use your self-hosted runners.
 - To troubleshoot your self-hosted runners there are a few things you can do
   - Check the status of the runner
   - Review the activities and automatic updates of the runner in the Runner _files in the _diag folder
   - Review the status of the runner executed in the Worker _files in the _diag folder

 ### Manage Secrets

 Secrets are encrypted variables that you can use to store sensitive information

 - To access secrets in a workflow you need to use the **secrets** context before the secret name ```secrets.secret_name``` in the workflow file
 - To access secrets in an action you need to make the secret an **input parameter** in the action.yml metadata file.

 Organisation Level:

 - Secret can be used by anyone in that organisation

 Repository Level:

 - Secret can be scoped to just the specific repo.

 ## Maintaining a Secure GitHub Repo

 ### Best practices

 - To allow developers to report bugs privately you should establish a SECURITY.md file in the root of a repo to provide guidance to developers who identify bugs.
- - Use a **.gitignore** file to prevent files with sensitive information from being deployed. .gitignore files inherit their settings from parent directories so try to configure a .gitignore at a high level and then cascade down into the project.
+- Use a **.gitignore** file to prevent files with sensitive information from being deployed.
+- *.gitignore* files inherit their settings from parent directories so try to configure a .gitignore at a high level and then cascade down into the project.
 - **Branch protection rules** - can be used to ensure certain checks are always made when there is a deploymnent to a protected branch.
     Some uses include:
   - Run a build to check if the code changes can be built
   - Run a linter check for typos
   - Run automated tests
 - Add a **CODEOWNERS** file to your repo so that you can assign team members or entire teams to be required for any pull requests on changes to the path they are configured for.

 ### Automated Security

 - Detect and fix outdated dependancies.
 Can do this by viewing a **repo dependancy graph**.
   - GitHub scans common package manifests like your package.json or requirements.txt file and then shows all your dependancies visually
 - Automated dependancy alerts will alert you if you have dependancies which GitHub have detected having vulnerability risks
 - **Dependabot** creates pull requests to update dependancies to the recommended version
 - **Automated code scanning** can use CodeQL to query code to check for vulnerabilities
- - **Secret scanning** woll look for secrets or credentials that have been commited to your code.
+- **Secret scanning** will look for secrets or credentials that have been commited to your code.
 By default it happens on public repos and can be configured for private repos.

 ## GitHub Enterprise Support